 If there's one sight to top your bucket list, it should be the Great Hypostyle Hall, part of the Precinct of Amun-Re.

 Top Attractions in Ancient Thebes

 Head across the River Nile to the West Bank, and discover the great necropolis of ancient Thebes.
 Of its many sections, the most visited is the Valley of the Kings, where the pharaohs of the New Kingdom chose to be entombed in preparation for the afterlife.
-Their mummified bodies were buried alongside everything they wanted to take with them - including furniture, jewelery, clothes and supplies of food and drink contained within great urns.
+Their mummified bodies were buried alongside everything they wanted to take with them - including furniture, jewelry, clothes and supplies of food and drink contained within great urns.
 There are more than 60 known tombs in the Valley of the Kings, many of which have long been stripped of their treasures.

 Of these, the most famous (and most intact) is the tomb of Tutankhamun, a minor pharaoh who ruled for just nine years.

 To the south of the Valley of the Kings lies the Valley of the Queens, where members of the pharaohs' families were buried (including both men and women).
 Although there are more than 75 tombs in this section of the necropolis, only four are open to the public.
 Of these, the most famous is that of Queen Nefertari, whose walls are covered with magnificent paintings.